 Minnie Vans Price and Booking

 It’s a $25 flat rate for any one way transportation.
-No matter how many people in the car, how far you go, or how long it takes, it’s still $20.
-Drivers do not accept tips, so theirs no extra charge for that either.
+No matter how many people in the car, how far you go, or how long it takes, it’s still $25.
+Drivers do accept tips, and they are appreciated but not required.

 Update: Confirmed that you will be using the Lyft app to book the cars.

 If you’ve never used Lyft or Uber the process is very simple.
 You create an account on their app, and use it to call for a pick up.
 It will tell you how close the next available driver is and show you their location as they head to you.
 Payment is made directly thru the app so no money is changed hands and no cash is needed.